Article from Bean's Trees and Shrubs Hardy in the British Isles

 'Artemisia abrotanum' from the website Trees and Shrubs Online (treesandshrubsonline.

-A soft-wooded, semi-shrubby, fragrant plant about 3 ft high; stems erect, densely furnished with foliage, and covered at first with a grey down.
-Leaves downy, the terminal half doubly or trebly pinnate, the final divisions scarcely thicker than a thread; the entire leaf is from 1 to 2 in. long, 3⁄4 to 11⁄2 in. wide, and dull green.
-Flower-heads dull yellow, 1⁄6 in. across, nodding; produced during September and October in a tall, slender panicle 12 to 18 in. high, 11⁄2 to 21⁄2 in. through, terminating each shoot.
+A soft-wooded, semi-shrubby, fragrant plant varying from 3 ft to 8 ft high; stems erect, glabrous or covered at first with a grey down, densely furnished with foliage.
+Leaves downy, the terminal half doubly or trebly pinnate, the final divisions scarcely thicker than a thread; the entire leaf is from 1 to 3 in. long, 3⁄4 to 3 in. wide, dull green or dark green.
+Flower-heads dull yellow, 1⁄6–1⁄8 in. across, nodding; produced from August to October in a tall, slender panicle 12 to 20 in. high, 11⁄2 to 21⁄2 in. through, terminating each shoot; the lower portion of the inflorescence is composed of racemes springing from the axils of the uppermost leaves.